osmandapp/web/main/docs/user/personal/markers.md

 Actions:

-- &nbsp;Changing the order of Map markers - just click to "&equals;" button and swip up/down the map marker line.
+- Changing the order of Map markers - just click to "&equals;" button and swip up/down the map marker line.
-- &nbsp;Delete the Map marker - click to "&#10003;" button.
+- Delete the Map marker - click to "&#10003;" button.

 > ``` The first one or two Map markers are active Map markers.
 Changing order one of the Map markers to the top list is made it active. ```